SebSemos/villager_steve_model/README.md

 assets\minecraft\optifine\cem
 Also note you need a dot for the random system suffix : guard_0.x, guard_1.x...

+Also note Forge guard villagers don't have the same name file than fabric ones

 [Villager Names](https://modrinth.com/mod/villager-names-serilum) This mod from Serilum gives villagers (and modded one) random names.
 You can also provide you custom list.
 There a file in each pack with them names of the pack.
 You automatically get matching textures.
 This when used with chime gives automatically adequate weaapons to guard villagers :)
 Place the custom names.txt in .minecraft/config/villagernames/